crashoverride777/swifty-ads/README.md

 The custom consent form is only supported in English, please add your own languages to the String extension in both .swift files.

+It is also required that the user has the option to change their GDPR consent settings at anytime, usually via a button in the apps settings menu.

 # Mediation

 Admob reward videos will only work when using a 3rd party mediation network such as Chartboost or Vungle.